alaudet/raspi-sump/README.md

 They are also available on github https://github.com/alaudet/raspi-sump/blob/master/docs/install.md

-# Upgrading from Python2 to Python3 (Raspbian Jessie)
+# Upgrading from Python2 to Python3

     sudo pip uninstall raspisump
     sudo pip3 install --no-binary :all: raspisump